Make Windows Like Home - A Guide for Linux Refugees

 New Additions

-• Just like with the Super Famicom addition last year, a set of fan-translated Japanese RPGs have been integrated into the collection.
+• Just like with the Super Famicom addition last year, a set of fan-translated Japanese RPGs for the original Famicom have been integrated into the collection.
 Many of them are unknown to the Western world though I bet many of them are fondly remembered in the East.
 They are in a separate folder for convenience.

 • There was a collection of games that were released in the early life of the Nintendo Famicom only in Japan.
 While not very ambitious, they were highly memorable and quite fun.
 Some might not want to include them so they are collected in a separate folder.
 Ironically, these were made famous in the West in pirate multi-carts and terrible clone consoles sold at some malls.